 - Number of graduate students using EREL as a resource; surveys on effectiveness of support

 Enhance the quality of life of individuals and communities by promoting physical, psychological, intellectual, mental and spiritual health.
 We lead this goal by example, concentrating first on our own work environment, committing to create a culture of engagement where our diverse employees and students thrive and next through our research and outreach to communities in Texas and beyond.

 Goal 5 Benchmark Info

 Allow our faculty and staff to refresh and enhance our organization.
 This includes providing “health break” time during the day (e.g., for meditation) for our staff; encouraging Faculty Development Leave for tenure-track faculty; and considering professional development enhancement grants for clinical faculty.

-- Allow CEHD employees 30 minutes per day for physical exercise.
-TAMU allocated 30 minutes three times a week, CEHD will support the other two days.
-(TAMU/CEHD has exercise/rehab facilities at the Human Clinical Research Facility and the Physical Education Activity Program)
+- Allow SEHD employees 30 minutes per day for physical exercise.
+TAMU allocated 30 minutes three times a week, SEHD will support the other two days.
+(TAMU/SEHD has exercise/rehab facilities at the Human Clinical Research Facility and the Physical Education Activity Program)

 - Flexible work schedules should be offered for staff but carefully evaluated by the unit to ensure that we are serving our constituents

 - Provide informational health sessions on a regular basis for faculty and staff (i.e. healthy aging, importance of exercise on cognitive health, role of the gut to improve quality of life, etc.).
 SEHD faculty can present on these topics based on their own research.